-One of the most fascinating structures in Sydney is an amazing tower that allows visitors to get stunning views of the city, and in this post, you’ll discover the ultimate list of interesting Sydney Tower facts.
+One of the most fascinating attractions in Sydney is an amazing tower that allows visitors to get stunning views of the city, and in this post, you’ll discover the ultimate list of interesting Sydney Tower facts.

 1. It’s the tallest structure in Sydney